CourseMaterial/FutureSystems/docs/source/hadoop_cluster.rst

 with cm launcher <hadoop_cluster_cm.html>`_.
 This tutorial taks 15-20 minutes.
 For more information of ``launcher``, see `here <cm_launcher.html>`_

+If you are willing to configure Hadoop Cluster manually, please follow the
+page: `Deploying Hadoop Cluster on India OpenStack
+<hadoop_cluster_manual.html>`_.
+This tutorial takes 30-45 minutes.

 Hadoop Cluster Installation with ``cm launcher``
 ---------------------------------------------------